galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 Awesome!
 Now, we just need to use it!

-Let's open the `App.js` and hook it up (literaly) with the query that we just built using `useQuery`:
+Let's open the `App.js` and hook it up (literally) with the query that we just built using `useQuery`:

 ```javascript
 import React from 'react';